 Annuity Analysis & Review

 If you are considering an annuity, make sure you have all the information to make an informed decision.
-Annuities are sold by commissioned sales agents using tactics that are often questionable and even predatory.
+Annuities are sold by commissioned sales agents using tactics that are often questionable and sometimes predatory.
 While annuities can be beneficial for very specific circumstances, they are less-than optimal investments and most individuals are likely to benefit more from a well-diversified portfolio of stocks and bonds.
 Federal and state regulators have repeatedly called annuity sales practices into question, especially for the misleading way in which they are presented.
+Learn More About Annuities

 Receive a Free Analysis of Your Annuity Contract